 Uploading a Metadata File

-The user may select the Upload metadata file button and provide a metadata file (XML file) with their SSO configuration.
+The user may select the 'upload metadata file' option and provide a metadata file (XML file) with their SSO configuration.
 The application is going to take this file, parse all the information contained in it, and fill out all the fields automatically.
-See the button circled below:
+You will only need to add the appropriate SSO provider before you can upload the file.

 Advanced Parameters and LDAP Parameters

 There are extra fields where the user can add new information if and when needed.
 They are called Advanced Parameters and LDAP Parameters.
 At first, they'll be hidden since they're not necessary depending on the configuration.
-The user should click Show advanced settings:
+The user should click 'show advanced settings':

 This button will open the list of additional settings that are available.
-When the user selects a provider in the Provider field other than the Other option, the application will set some default values on the advanced and LDAP parameters.
-If the Other option is selected, they will need to add a name for it.
+When the user selects a provider in the provider field other than the 'other' option, the application will set some default values on the advanced and LDAP parameters.
+If the 'other' option is selected, they will need to add a name for it.

-A Single Sign-On configuration may have one or many domains associated with it.
+Your SSO configuration may have one or many domains associated with it.
 The registered domains are the ones that will be used to login.
-Every domain item has:

-- Activation state:
+-

 - Green checkbox: verified